 Mix and take by the teaspoon.
 Keep the mixture refrigerated.

-The original recipe natural cough recipe doesn’t indicate exact dosage; however, 2-3 teaspoons per day is most likely a good start.
+The original recipe natural cough recipe doesn’t indicate the exact dosage; however, 2-3 teaspoons per day is most likely a good start.
 However, some recommend beginning with 2 tablespoons.
 Be sure to take some right before bed.
 While it will most likely help you to get a good night’s sleep – especially if you are exhausted from coughing all the time; it will not make you drowsy.

 Health Benefits of the Ingredients in Natural Cough Recipe

 - Ginger (zingiber officinale) acts as a natural anti-inflammatory.
 According to Home Herbal, by Penelope Ody, D.K.
 Publishing, June 1995, ginger is also a natural antihistamine.
 Ginger soothes a sore throat, making it an effective and natural cough suppressant.
-It has also been used for for motion sickness and nausea, and in addition, it’s known for relieving chest congestion, according to Dr. Andrew Weil.
+It has also been used for motion sickness and nausea, and in addition, it’s known for relieving chest congestion, according to Dr. Andrew Weil.
 See Remarkable Health Benefits of Ginger.

 - Cayenne pepper (capsaicin) reduces pain, according to Herbs for Health and Healing, by Kathi Keville, Rodale Press, Emmaus, PA, 1996.
 As the active component of cayenne pepper, capsaicin stimulates the cooling portion of the brain known as the hypothalamus, according to “The Encyclopedia of Healing Foods,” by Michael Murray, N.D.
 Congestion may decrease because mucous thins and liquefies when you consume cayenne pepper.
 According to Home Herbal, by P. Ody, cayenne is warming and stimulating, it is a good cold remedy and eases chills.
-See 27 Health benefits of Cayenne Pepper.
+See 27 Health Benefits of Cayenne Pepper.

 - Apple Cider Vinegar contains anti-bacterial, anti-fungal, anti-viral, as well as anti-inflammatory properties.
 Because of its ability to raise alkalinity in your body, it may also help boost your immune function.
 See Health Benefits of Apple Cider Vinegar.